 For a detailed guide on how to change, check out our guide Changing from HTTP to HTTPS (Secured Site).

 Google have long indicated that having an SSL certificate has a positive effect on site ranking.
 With the announcement that they will begin to flag HTTP sites as "not secure", switching to HTTPS is more important than ever.
 It could prompt visitors to think twice before entering your site.
 There are so many terrible stories floating around regarding online fraud & theft, that it doesn't take much to warn people off of a site.

 With Chrome being the most popular internet browser by quite some margin (over 58% of all internet users chose Chrome as their default as of December 2016), it's a fair assumption that it will be the browser of choice for many of your visitors.
 So you can guarantee that without a HTTPS site, some visitors will get the "not secure" warning, this could scare potential visitors away and negatively effect your business.

 The idea is to nudge as many legitimate sites as possible over to using HTTPS as standard.
 When a site implements an SSL certificate, steps are taken to ensure that the site belongs to a verified source.
 It is essentially a bid to make the internet a safer place and to ensure that questionable sites and hackers will find it harder to operate.

-Our SSL certificates are compatible with all our hosting services (including InstantPro).
+Our SSL certificates are compatible with all our hosting services (including RQS and InstantPro).
 Our certificates are also compatible with most other hosting services, however you will have to confirm with your hosting provider whether they are happy to accept a certificate that was purchased from a 3rd party.

 To find out more, or to purchase an SSL certificate, check out our Secure SSL Certificates page.